EP 11. NATHAN INGRAM: The Sum Of Small Parts

 Don’t believe me?
 Just ask Nathan Ingram.

-As a growth coach for WordPress business owners, Nathan has been helping entrepreneurs streamline their online operations and maintain their websites since 1995, and he’s learned a few things about doing the same for his revenue.
+As a growth coach for WordPress agency owners, Nathan has been helping entrepreneurs streamline their online operations and maintain their websites since 1995, and he’s learned a few things about doing the same for his revenue.

 He also knows all about the importance of diversifying your client portfolio, creating ongoing value, and the ultimate business ideology: building your business on your clients’ biggest pain points.